dartmouth-cs52-16x/dartbot-frontend/README.md

 ## Deployment

 The Frontend Web App portion is deployed via surge onto cs52-dartbot.surge.sh using travis to enable automatic deployment from GitHub.
-The Server of the project uses mongoose to maintain a MongoDB provided by heroku.
+The Server of the project uses mongoose to maintain a MongoDB provided by Heroku.
 The server is deployed on Heroku.
-The Bot for the project uses Botkit as the primary means of operating a Facebook Messenger bot and Wit AI to increase the bot's ability to understand queries when parsing for a question's intent.
-It will also be deployed on heroku.
+The Bot for the project uses Botkit as the primary means of operating a Facebook Messenger bot and Wit AI for natural language processing of user queries.
+The bot is also deployed on Heroku.

-## Final Web App Components

 ## Authors